 It looked so pretty presented in a three-tier cake stand piled high with savouries, homemade cupcakes, dairy free blueberry cheesecake, freshly baked warm scones and vegan clotted cream.

-There was far too much food for the two of us but I am sure over a few hours the whole lot could of been demolished.
+There was far too much food for the two of us but I am sure over a few hours, the whole lot could have been demolished.
 Read our review.

 To Book During World Vegan Month

 With a name like Rabbit and a rustic restaurant known for its farm to table meat and fish dishes, one would never expect a vegan menu to be served here, and an extremely delicious one too.
 Talking of Rabbit, it’s actually cockney rhyming slang for ‘talk’, think of the expression ”she would not stop Rabbitting!”, which makes more sense now given its location on the Kings Road, where the Sloaney’s live, eat, drink and gossip.

 Rabbit restaurant, is the second restaurant from the three Gladwin brothers, Richard, Oliver and Gregory.
 All the produce at Rabbit is ethically and sustainably sourced from the Gladwin family farm in Nutbourne, Sussex.
 Read our review.